How To Get A Mortgage Without A W-2

 Frequently Asked Questions

 Yes.
-Many borrowers qualify using tax returns, 1099s, bank statements, asset statements, or rental income instead of a W-2.
+Many borrowers qualify using tax returns, 1099s, bank statements, asset statements, retirement income or rental income instead of a W-2.

-You may be able to use tax returns to verify income for a mortgage, especially if you are self-employed or have 1099, rental, or other nontraditional income.
+Yes, you may be able to use tax returns to verify income for a mortgage, especially if you are self-employed or have 1099, rental or other nontraditional income.
+The lender still needs to determine how much income is stable and usable for qualification.

 There is no single easiest option.
-The best path depends on whether your tax returns, bank deposits, or business financials show the strongest qualifying income.
+The best path depends on whether your tax returns, bank deposits, 1099s, business financials or assets show the strongest qualifying income.

-Often yes.
-Some borrowers qualify with retirement distributions, investment income, or asset-based mortgage programs.
+Often, yes.
+Retirees may qualify with retirement distributions, pension income, Social Security income, investment income, asset statements or asset-based mortgage programs.

 Ready to get started?